BushLife - Fisherman Hooking a Trout

 Bass

-Fishing - Large Mouth Bass
+Large Mouth Bass Fish

 Walleye

-The coveted of all fish around here and native to all of Canada.
-It’s an excellent tasting fish and targeted by many an angler.
+Walleye is the most coveted of all fish species around Ontario and native to Canada.
+It’s an excellent-tasting fish and targeted by many an angler.
 But it’s a lot harder to catch and always has been.
-I have my techniques that work amazing on these fish but must admit they are becoming more scarce.
-To give you an idea in comparisson to crappie, the limit (number of fish you can keep) for walleye on my lake is 4.
-It used to be 6.
-There is also a limited open season that runs from some time in May to November.
+I have techniques that work great on walleye, but I will admit that they are becoming more scarce.

 Muskellenge, Muskie or Musky

-Fishing - Spotted muskellunge or muskie
+Spotted muskellunge or muskie fish

 Eating Muskie

-I’d like to briefly elaborate on the muskie for food.
-I always knew it as a not to eat fish and assumed it was based on smell or taste.
-I learned later in life that several people eat them and the taste isn’t bad at all.
-Personally, I like to take a quick picture and put them back in.
-It’s almost a sacred right of passage to catch one and giving it back to the fish gods couldn’t hurt either.
+I prefer to take a quick picture and put them back in.
+It’s almost a sacred right of passage to catch one, and giving it back to the fish gods couldn’t hurt either.

-If anything, I wouldn’t “target” it specifically for food as you may end up starving to death:) No pun intended.
+If anything, I wouldn’t “target” it specifically for food, as you may end up starving to death:) No pun intended.

 The Benefits of Eating Wild Fish